Jessie L. Weston on Parsifal

 Extracts from Weston's Legends of the Wagner Drama

-followed his source [i.e. Wolfram] in placing the mysterious castle in the midst of a forest, and representing its discovery as a task in
+source [i.e. Wolfram] in placing the mysterious castle in the midst of a forest, and representing its discovery as a task in which both

-which both human skill and energy are unavailing.
-Both in the poem and in the drama the guidance must come from above; and the fact that Wagner apparently
+human skill and energy are unavailing.
+Both in the poem and in the drama the guidance must come from above; and the fact that Wagner apparently considers the

-considers the guiding power to be the Grail itself, while Wolfram believes the guidance to come directly and
+guiding power to be the Grail itself, while Wolfram believes the guidance to come directly and immediately from

 Spanish Moors the medium of communication to Europe; but as a matter of fact there is practically no evidence to connect the Grail with